shivamp08/pern-hex-finder/README.md

   </a>
 </p>

 Interactive tool to create palettes and get color codes in the Hexadecimal and or RGBA format.
-Palettes of Registered users are saved onto a database, so that they can refer to it multiple times without losing colors.
+Palettes of registered users are saved onto a database, so that they can refer to it multiple times without losing any colors.

 Can be used along with HTML/CSS to design websites.